django-import-export/django-import-export/docs/faq.rst

 How to customize Excel export data
 ----------------------------------

-If you want more control over how export data is formatted when exporting to Excel you can write a custom format.
+If you want more control over how export data is formatted when exporting to Excel you can write a custom format which uses the `openpyxl API <https://openpyxl.readthedocs.io/en/stable/>`_.
 See the example `here <https://github.com/django-import-export/django-import-export/issues/2085#issuecomment-3096872093>`_.